 Have your nights in with friends fallen into the same old dull routine?
-Maybe that routine is stuck in the Sauvignon Blanc or Shiraz rut when you busting to try something new.
-You can always spice things up by hosting a wine tasting event and it is so easy that you will wonder why you have not done it before.
+Maybe that routine is stuck in the Sauvignon Blanc or Shiraz rut, when you busting to try something new.
+You can always spice things up by hosting your own style of wine tasting event.
+It is so easy that you will wonder why you have not done it before.
 Here are a few easy tips to start you off:

 After good friends, wine is the next most important ingredient!
-At least 4 wines of different price points (unless you have chosen an under ‘$you name your price’ theme) make the night interesting.
-I say four because there is always a risk that there will be a dud or two – faulty or just something no one likes.
+At least 4 wines of different price points (unless you have chosen an under ‘$ you name your price’ theme) make the night interesting.
+I say four because there is always a risk that there will be a dud or maybe two.
+Or just something no one likes.

 Don’t go just for the most expensive wines either.
 There is plenty of pleasure to be found in any price point as a general rule of thumb.
-I have often poured a $9 – 20 wine for someone who declares that they never drink anything that costs less than $30 or 40 only to have them ask for more.
+I have often poured a AU $12 – 25 (£8 – £15) wine for someone who declares that they never drink anything that costs less than $30 or 40, only to have them ask for more.